Programs and Management

 With our services to pregnant women, you will meet with a Home Visitor and Health Consultant to discuss topics such as pregnancy and childbirth education, nutrition for pregnant women and newborns, fetal growth and development, how to care for your newborn, benefits of breastfeeding, and postpartum recovery and depression.
 The Home Visitor will also assist you with finding a doctor and scheduling appointments for prenatal care.
 Support for gaining access to community resources, such as WIC, will also be provided.
-Please call the Pregnant Women office in your area to apply.
+Please call the Head Start office in your area to apply.

 Every part of how the program works is planned.
 Programs are designed to meet the community’s needs and the regulations.
 A solid design and strong, thoughtful management help a program reach its goals.
 With a solid foundation, the program manages its finances, supports the staff, and improves the lives of children and families.

 Parent Committee Meetings

 - All parents who have children enrolled in the program are members of their local Parent Committee.

 - The meetings happen 5 times during the school year in September, November, January, March, and April.

 - Parent Committees work together with the staff in planning activities for the children.

 - Parenting related topics and Policy Council Meeting minutes and information are discussed at Parent Committee Meetings.